larryv/vimfiles/README.markdown

 A Unix-like operating system and Bourne-adjacent shell are assumed.
 Error-checking is omitted for brevity.

-1. Clone this repository at `$HOME/.vim`, which shouldn't exist yet.
+1. Clone this repository to `$HOME/.vim`, which shouldn't exist yet.
-    If it does, delete it or move it somewhere else.
+    If it does, delete it or move it somewhere else first.

-    -   Git 1.7.4.1 and later:
+    -   Git 1.7.4.1 or later:

         ```sh
         git clone --recurse-submodules https://github.com/larryv/vimfiles.git ~/.vim
         ```

-    -   Git 1.6.5 and later:
+    -   Git 1.6.5 or later:

         ```sh
         git clone --recursive https://github.com/larryv/vimfiles.git ~/.vim